 Written by Lee Schneider, founder of Red Cup Agency

 Why do I produce podcasts?

 Since I started this company in 2010, I’ve collaborated with clients on storytelling for many projects, like podcast production orders, book launches that involved getting clients booked on podcasts, and creating podcasts for educators seeking bigger platforms.
 Using storytelling in all those podcast projects brought clients closer to their audiences over time.
 It was good for SEO because telling a story over time makes you more discoverable online.
 You have a bigger online persona.
 A bigger footprint.

-There is also a deeper human reason why storytelling works.
-It is how we get to know each other.
+There is a deep reason why storytelling works.
+It’s how we get to know each other.
 It’s how we connect.
 It’s the shorthand we use to figure out if we are in the right room talking to the right people.
 Podcast storytelling makes things even better because it holds the listener's attention.
 "Captive ears" is the buzzphrase.
 People remember podcasts, they tend to listen all the way through a podcast series, episode after episode, they feel the ads on podcasts are relevant to them.

-Now it’s more important than ever to tell stories the right way online.
+Now it’s more important than ever to tell stories online.